-Per diem means: for each day.
-As a nurse, I am literally employed “by the day.”
+Per diem means “by the day.”
+As a nurse, I am literally employed on a day-by-day basis.
 Hospitals need per diem nurses to cover staffing needs in the hospital, which can vary by day or season.

 Per diem nursing is a game-changer for me as a working mom.
 It is so flexible that I don’t know if I’ll ever be able to go back to being a career RN again.

-- Significantly higher pay than a career nurse
+- I earn significantly higher pay than I would as a career nurse.

-- Work as little as one day a week or as many as five days a week (as long as there is a need for an RN)
+- I work as little as one day a week or as many as five days a week (as long as there is a need for an RN).

-- Make my own schedule (if the hospital doesn’t need me, they call me off)
+- I make my own schedule (if the hospital doesn’t need me, they call me off).

-- Cancel at the last minute (as long as it is by 3 am)
+- I can cancel at the last minute (as long as it is by 3 am).

-- Add on a shift at the last minute.
+- I can add on a shift at the last minute.

-- Incredible growth opportunities.
+- I get incredible growth opportunities.
 I never stop learning or being challenged.

-- Work in many different specialties: Emergency Room, Cardiac, Liver Transplant, Medicine, Neuroscience and Stroke, or Oncology, to name a few
+- I get to work in many different specialties: Emergency Room, Cardiac, Liver Transplant, Medicine, Neuroscience and Stroke, and Oncology, to name a few.

-- Opportunities to “master in” to a unit that is chronically short on staffing needs for a period of time.
+- I have opportunities to “master in” to a unit that is chronically short on staffing needs for a period of time.
 This guarantees a certain number of hours for that time period.

-- No benefits.
-No retirement, no disability, no sick days, no vacation days, no paid maternity leave
+- I have no benefits.
+No retirement, no disability, no sick days, no vacation days, no paid maternity leave.

 If I don’t work, I don’t get paid.

 - The hospital can cancel me at the last minute.
-And they have MANY times.
-This is frustrating as I already must already have childcare scheduled for the day.
+And they have many times.
+This is frustrating as I already have childcare scheduled for the day.

 - Many per diem nurses complain that they often get stuck with more difficult assignments than other nurses on the same floor.

 - You must be a jack of all trades.
-Working with so many different specializes can be hard because each floor has a different patient population with unique needs and hospital protocols.
+Working with so many different specialties can be hard because each floor has a different patient population with unique needs and hospital protocols.

-I try to work every Monday and Wednesday and alternate working 1 weekend day every other week.
-That way I switch between working 2 days one week and 3 the next.
+I try to work every Monday and Wednesday and alternate working one weekend day every other week.
+That way, I switch between working two days one week and three the next.